KaustubhSathe/Codeforces/README.md

 **Sign In/Out**

 - Click on "Sign in to Codeforces" in the codeforces explorer to sign in with your codeforces account.
-- Or use the following commands :
+- Or use the following command :
     - Codeforces : Sign In
-    - Codeforces : Sign Out

-// Add a pic here
+// Add a pic here signinpic

 **Browse Problems**